bartobri/no-more-secrets/README.md

 ```

 This will create an executable file named `nms` and place it in the `no-more-secrets/bin/` directory.
-You may manually copy it in to your preferred bin directory.
+You may manually copy it into your preferred bin directory.

 Using the Standalone Executable
 -------------------------------